 Less known, however, is the fact that where a child lives may also significantly impact their vision.
 Below, we’ve explored some research that links higher myopia rates with urban living.
-Thankfully, The Myopia Management Centre at Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake can help.
+Thankfully, The Myopia Management Centre at Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake or St. Catharines can help.

 But First, What’s Myopia?

 Myopia is the clinical term for nearsightedness, a refractive error that causes far objects to appear blurry while near objects remain clear.

 Nearsightedness is a progressive condition that usually begins when a child is school-aged and stabilizes in early adulthood.
 Moderate to high levels of myopia are associated with a significantly increased risk of developing sight-threatening diseases later in life, including glaucoma, cataracts, macular degeneration and retinal detachment.